jianxunbak/Assignment-4.2/lesson.md

 ---
 ### Scenario Two - A Market Penetrating Product

 A tech product company is planning to penetrate the market with their tech product developed in-house.
 They have spent money on marketing and advertisement, exciting the public users in anticipating the next release.
+There are also sales and account personnel meeting with potential customers to give demo.
+Not all latest features are included in the demo.

 ```
 Your answer here